 As a rare cancer, general physicians don’t always suspect sarcoma immediately.
-Many sarcomas are mistakenly diagnosed as a hematoma, abscess, ganglion cyst, hernia or a benign lipoma.
+Many sarcomas are mistakenly diagnosed as a hematoma, abscess, ganglion cyst, hernia or a benign lipoma — a noncancerous tumor made of fat cells.
 The national average for the length of time it takes to arrive at a sarcoma diagnosis is six months.
 Roswell Park’s sarcoma/soft tissue tumor team aims to shorten that time by evaluating patients with suspicious masses sooner, rather than later.

 A soft tissue mass should be considered somewhat suspicious and warrants evaluation if it has one of the following characteristics:

 - Is larger than five centimeters (the size of a lime)

 - Goes deep to the connective tissue (fascia) of the body

 - Is getting bigger